-Regular monitoring of transactions is vital for ensuring effectiveness of the Anti Money
+Regular monitoring of transactions is vital for ensuring effectiveness of the Anti Money Laundering procedures.

-Laundering procedures.
 The following activities / transactions to be monitored on an ongoing basis to enable ISE Securities & Services Ltd to submit periodical CTRs / STRs:

 - 1. Special attention should be paid to all complex, unusually large transactions / patterns which appear to have no economic purpose.
 Internal threshold limits to be specified for each class of client accounts and pay special attention to the transaction which exceeds these limits. - 2.
 Randomly examine a selection of transaction undertaken by clients to comment on their nature i.e. whether they are in the suspicious transactions or not. - 3.
-Clients whose identity verification seems difficult or clients appears not to cooperate. - 4.
+Clients whose identity verification seems difficult or clients appear not to cooperate. - 4.
 Asset management services for clients where the source of the funds is not clear or not in keeping with clients apparent standing /business activity. - 5.
 Clients in high-risk jurisdictions or clients introduced by banks or affiliates or other clients based in high risk jurisdictions. - 6.
-Substantial increases in business without apparent cause; - 7.
-Unusual transactions by CSCs and businesses undertaken by shell corporations, offshore banks /financial services, businesses reported to be in the nature of exportimport of small items. - 8.
+Substantial increases in business without apparent cause;

+- 7. Unusual transactions by CSCs and businesses undertaken by shell corporations, offshore banks /financial services, businesses reported to be in the nature of exportimport of small items. - 8.
 Comparison of declared income with trading volumes. - 9.
 Verification of amounts paid through third party cheques. - 10.
 Verification of amounts paid through demand drafts. - 11.
 Off market transfers in dormant accounts. - 12.
 Huge transactions in short period and then account becoming dormant or closed. - 13.
 Transactions in illiquid scrips. - 14.
 Matching of orders in illiquid scrips. - 15.
 Multiple client code transactions. - 16.
 Trading involving a quantity of more than 10,000 shares per day would be taken up for further scrutiny and where necessary, for detailed investigation by the Registered Intermediaries. - 17.
-In the case of penny stocks (small cap companies or a scrip having a market price of less than Rs.10/- per share), trading for quantities above 2500 shares would be taken up for further scrutiny by the Registered Intermediaries.

-- 18. Details of debit or credit transactions in any account collectively during the fortnight in an account, exceeding 10 times the average size of the transaction in ISS subject to a minimum of 5000 shares would be flagged for further investigation. - 19.
+In the case of penny stocks (small cap companies or a scrip having a market price of less than Rs.10/- per share), trading for quantities above 2500 shares would be taken up for further scrutiny by the Registered Intermediaries. - 18.
+Details of debit or credit transactions in any account collectively during the fortnight in an account, exceeding 10 times the average size of the transaction in ISS subject to a minimum of 5000 shares would be flagged for further investigation. - 19.
 The top 15 debit transactions from an account having the maximum cumulative debit value for the day and the top 15 credit transactions into an account having maximum cumulative credits for the day would be flagged and taken up for further investigation. - 20.
-The sub-brokers / authorized persons should exercise utmost vigil over the transactions of the clients and inform ISS immediately when there is any doubt / suspicion about the activities of their clients.
+The sub-brokers / authorized persons should exercise utmost vigil over the transactions of the clients and inform ISS immediately when there is any doubt / suspicion about the activities of their clients. - 21.
+In situation where the records relate to ongoing investigations or transactions which have been the subject of suspicious transaction reporting, in such circumstances, ISS shall retain the records until it is confirmed that the case has been cancelled.